Sometimes blessings are so subtle, we miss them. You and I are surrounded by blessings everyday. They're called people!

 As I walked through town a bit, a man came out of his trailer and approached me on the side of the road.
 “I’m mentally ill,” he said.
 His hands were behind his back and there was fast moving traffic behind me.
 In less than five seconds, all kinds of scenarios came into my mind.
 What if he was holding a hammer?
 What if he pushed me into the traffic?I asked him why he thought he was mentally ill.
 “The doctors said so.
 I’m schizophrenic and bi-polar.”
 “Do you take any meds?”
 I asked.
 “No. I hear voices.”
 Do they tell you to do bad things?”
 “No. Not bad things.”
 Do you know Jesus?”
 “Yes, I do.”
 We continued to talk about the healing of the Lord and after a few minutes of mentioning the name of Jesus, my friend abruptly left.

-Finally, our walking day ended and we returned to the day.
+the day.
 Pastor Russ and his youth pastor Travis were very gracious, open and curious.
 Sunday morning was a salute to the graduates …high school and college…so they invited us to present Zacchaeus to their congregation on Sunday night.
 Woo-Hoo!
 We always get a thrill when a pastor who never met us before steps out in faith and invites us in!
 God is always looking to bless a man like that!

 These are the people of